-In January 1997, the Company's Board of Directors adopted the Employee Stock Purchase Plan (the "Purchase Plan"), which provides for the issuance of a maximum of 800,000 Ordinary Shares.
-Eligible employees can have up to 15% of their earnings withheld, up to certain maximums, to be used to purchase Ordinary Shares.
+The Company reserved a total of 2,000,000 shares for issuance under the plan.
+Eligible employees use up to 15% of their earnings to purchase Ordinary shares.
 The Purchase Plan will be implemented by effecting an offering every six months.
-The price of Ordinary Share purchased under the Purchase Plan will be equal to 85% of the lower of the fair market value of the Ordinary Share on the commencement date of each offering period, or on the semi-annual purchase date.
+The price of Ordinary share purchased under the Purchase Plan is equal to 85% of the lower of the fair market value of the Ordinary share on the commencement date of each offering period, or on the semi-annual purchase date.

-b.
+d.
 Stock options:

-Under the Company's Stock Option Plan, Options granted to employees are at an exercise price which equals the fair market value at the date of grant and are granted for periods not to exceed 10 years.
+Under the Company's Stock Option Plan, options are granted to employees at an exercise price equals to the fair market value at the date of grant and are granted for periods not to exceed 10 years.

-The Company's 1996 Incentive Employee Stock Option Plan has authorized the grant of options to employees for up to 6,600,000 Ordinary Shares under the Israel plan and 9,000,000 Ordinary Shares under the U.S. plan.
+The Company's 1996 Incentive Employee Stock Option Plan authorized the grant of options to employees for up to 17,400,000 Ordinary shares under the Israel plan and 23,800,000 Ordinary shares under the U.S. plan.

-On September 14, 1998 the Board of Directors offered new options in lieu of options which were granted to employees under the Company's Stock Option Plan and have not been exercised, canceled or forfeited and their original price was higher than the Company's price in Nasdaq just before the board's decision.
-The new offering was in return for extending the vesting period and a new measurement date was set (September 14, 1998).
-The new exercise price is \$ 19.125.
+On September 14, 1998 the Board of Directors offered new options in lieu of options which were granted to employees under the Company's Stock Option Plan and have not been exercised, canceled or forfeited and their original price was higher than the Company's price in NASDAQ just before the Board's decision.
+The offering was done for accounting proposes in return for extending the vesting period.
+A new measurement date was set (September 14, 1998), with a new exercise price of \$19.125, equal to the share market price at the same date.